Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

-Lack of interaction ability is an important reason for the current CAV's struggle on the open road.
-Cooperative driving, through the sharing of states and intentions, can provide additional information to help conflicting parties align their decision-making.
-To achieve this, we introduce a negotiation module into the reasoning process.
-By establishing an LLM-driven conflict coordinator, the traffic rules and scenario description are integrated to produce a suggested traffic sequence to assist the final decision, thus improving the interaction ability.
-To verify the effectiveness of the conflict coordinator in improving interaction, we conduct ablation experiments comparing the success rate of CoDrivingLLM in various scenarios with and without the negotiation module.
-In addition, we also select an example case to analyze how the negotiation function can improve safety.

-As depicted in Fig.\ref{fig:ablation_negotiation}, in the highway scenario, the presence or absence of the negotiation module does not affect the performance of cooperative driving, as our method consistently achieves a 100\% success rate.
-We attribute this to the lack of significant interaction conflicts in highway scenarios, where the negotiation module does not have an opportunity to intervene effectively.
-However, in the merge and intersection scenarios, the negotiation module significantly improves the success rate of decision-making.
-In these two types of scenarios, inevitable conflicts arise between vehicles, and collisions can only be avoided if their decision-making is aligned.
-Specifically, in the merge scenario, the success rate of CAV decisions increases from 33\% to 75\%, and in the intersection scenario, it rises from 15\% to 78\%.
+Cooperative driving has the potential to enhance the performance of CAVs in complex scenarios.
+Following the SAE J3216 standard, we developed a reasoning module that integrates state sharing, intention sharing, negotiation, and decision.
+To validate the effectiveness of these sub-modules, ablation studies were conducted in this subsection.

+When the state-sharing sub-module is disabled, CAVs can only access the position and speed information of nearby vehicles within a 50-meter range.
+Moreover, CAVs are unable to detect potential conflicts between other vehicles and themselves without the intention-sharing sub-module.
+Finally, when the negotiation sub-module is absent, each CAV independently generates its expected passing order based on its understanding of the scenario information, rather than relying on a centralized conflict coordinator.

-The negotiation module has the most substantial impact in the intersection scenario, where the complexity of interactions and the density of traffic conflicts are much higher than in the other two scenarios.
-This demonstrates that our negotiation module effectively handles complex traffic conflicts and interaction scenarios, making it a critical component of the overall cooperative driving framework.
+As shown in Fig.\ref{fig:ablation_negotiation}, the negotiation module has the most significant impact on model performance.
+In roundabout and intersection, removing the negotiation module reduces the success rate to less than 15\%, which is less than one-fifth of the original model's performance.
+This result underscores the negotiation module's effectiveness in resolving complex traffic conflicts, making it a vital component of the cooperative driving framework.

+Additionally, the state-sharing module has a comparatively smaller effect.
+In all scenarios, the success rate remains above 50\%.
+It performs especially well in merging zones, where it closely matches the performance of CoDrivingLLM.
+This is due to the fact that vehicles in merging scenarios often travel parallel for extended stretches, allowing for earlier detection of interacting objects in adjacent lanes and more timely responses.

+Finally, the intention-sharing module's impact varies across scenarios.
+In environments with concentrated conflict points, such as merging zones and intersections, its influence is relatively minor.
+However, in roundabouts, where conflict points are more dispersed and frequent, the absence of state sharing leads to a significant decline in success rates.
+Meanwhile, in highway scenarios, where car-following interactions dominate over conflicts, the success rate remains consistently high regardless of the module's presence.

 To better visualize the role of the negotiation module in the actual reasoning process, we selected a case with the same initial vehicle states in an intersection scenario to compare the different behaviors of vehicles with and without the negotiation module.
 Interaction cases videos and raw data of other scenarios can be found here\footnote{\url{https://fangshiyuu.github.io/CoDrivingLLM/}}.